debarbiest1/blockchain2/README.md

-# Decentralized AI Model Hub
+# AI Model Hub
 **Created by Kumissay Zhalmagambetova SE-2315**

 ## Introduction
-The **Decentralized AI Model Hub** is a blockchain-powered decentralized application (dApp) designed for Assignment 2 of the Blockchain Technologies course.
+The **AI Model Hub** is a blockchain-powered decentralized application (dApp) designed for Assignment 2 of the Blockchain Technologies course.
 It facilitates the listing, purchase, and review of AI models in a secure, transparent environment.

 ### Key Features
 - **Model Listing**: Users can list AI models with details such as title, description, and price.